kubeshop/testkube/docs/telemetry.md

 # Telemetry

-To improve the end-user experience, Testkube collects anonymous data about usage.
+To improve the end-user experience, Testkube collects anonymous telemetry data about usage.

 Participation in this program is optional.
 You may [opt-out](#how-to-opt-out) if you'd prefer not to share any information.